 For our pools, we generally use small front-end loaders in order to precisely trim back the Pool Walls and to provide added maneuverability within the pool and around the construction site.

 Step 4 –Plumbing & Steel

-The pool shell is reinforced with Grade 60 #3 steel rebar, placed horizontally and vertically.
-The horizontal and vertical bars are placed 8″ on center to a depth of five feet.
+The pool shell is reinforced with a Grade 60 #3 steel rebar, placed horizontally and vertically.
+The horizontal and vertical bars are placed 8″ in the center to a depth of five feet.
 Rough plumbing is done immediately following steel installation.
-This entails the installation of skimmers, main drains, light niches, return line “stubs” and pre-plumbing of raised spas.
+This entails the Installation Of Skimmers, main drains, light niches, return line “stubs” and pre-plumbing of raised spas.

 Step 5 – Gunite Installation